bbux-dev/datacraft/README.md

 #### Formatting Output

-Sometimes it may be useful to dump the generated data into a format that is easier to consume or view the relationships of.
-Use the `-f` or `--format` flag to specify one of `json` or `json-pretty`.
+Sometimes it may be useful to dump the generated data into a format that is easier to consume or view.
+Use the `-f` or `--format` flag to specify one of `json` or `json-pretty` or `csv`.
 The `json` format will print a flat version of each record that takes up a single line for each iteration.
+The
-The `json-pretty` format will print an indented version of each record that will span multiple lines.
-Example:
+`json-pretty` format will print an indented version of each record that will span multiple lines.
+The `csv` format will output each record as a comma separated value line.
+Examples:

 ```shell
 # NOTE: This inline spec is in YAML